commander-cli/commander/README.md

 ##### lines

-`lines` is a `map` which is make exact assertions on a given line by line number.
+`lines` is a `map` which makes exact assertions on a given line by line number.

  - name: `lines`
  - type: `map`